tek/proteome/README.md

 # File Paths

-The commands `ProMove` and `ProCopy` move or copy the current buffer's files to the specified location, considering whether the destination is a directory.
+The commands `ProMove` and `ProCopy` move or copy the current buffer's file to the specified location, considering whether the destination is a directory.

 If the argument does not contain any slashes, the file is renamed, keeping its